 - Make your interface compelling with clear and easy directions on how to take action, and ensure functionality of multimedia across multiple devices.

 - Pay attention to the types of questions your customers ask and what they talk about online to get a clearer idea of what they value.
-A tool like Womply Customer Feedback can help you collect and respond to candid customer feedback.
+Womply can help you collect and respond to candid customer feedback.
 You can incorporate these insights into your email marketing approach.

 Small business email marketing doesn’t have to be hard or intimidating.
 Soon, Womply will unveil a new solution to make email marketing simple, easy, and automatic for busy small business owners.
 Stay tuned for more information.
 If you’re already a Womply customer, you’ll have full access to this new product as soon as it rolls out.
 If you’re not a Womply customer, talk to your credit card processor or request a demo today.